gamesbook/protograf/docs/source/terminology.rst

 - **set** - a number of comma-separated values enclosed in round brackets e.g. ``(1, "a")`` |dash| these are usually assigned to a property
-- **run** - to cause Python to act on the script so that all commands in it are carried out |dash| this should usually cause an output file to be created (or recreated)
+- **run** - to cause Python to act on the script so that all commands in it are carried out |dash| this should usually cause an output file, such as a PDF document, to be created (or recreated)
 - **vertex** / **vertices** - the sharp "points" at the intersection of the lines used to construct a shape; for example, a triangle has 3 vertices;
   a square has 4 vertices and a hexagon has 6 vertices